brujo71/passodo.sh/README.md

 ##### [SETUP](https://github.com/brujo71/passodo.sh/blob/main/SETUP.md) - [USAGE](https://github.com/brujo71/passodo.sh/blob/main/USAGE.md)

 ## What is not passodo.sh for?
 *passodo.sh* is not intended to store other data than text.
 It is not intended to grow with complex or exotic functions, nor to be the backend of a graphical interface.
-It is also not intended to grow with diffused utility not so useful (e.g., strong password check). *passodo.sh* is not suited for thousands of entries.
-There is no backup or cloud function included.
+It is also not intended to be expanded with common but not particularly useful utilities (e.g. strong password check.). *passodo.sh* is not suited for thousands of entries.
+There is no backup or cloud function included but, of course, you can store the passodo.sh utility and its passwords folders on any local mirror of a cloud storage system like OneDrive, DropBox, Google Drive etc.

 ## Key feature
 - Open source GNU GPL-3.0